We Come From Queens Press Kit

 We Come From Queens launched June 2014 and is currently in it's fourth season.

-We Come From Queens first started as a youtube entity after a few of our friends suggested we do videos based on conversations we would have.
+We Come From Queens first started as a youtube entity after a few of our friends suggested we do videos based on conversations we were having.
 We wanted to create videos talking about navigating our 20s while maintaining a "girl talk" vibe.
 It ended up being very difficult at that time to get together and record videos.
-This led us to consider podcasting.
-It was probably the best decision for us.
+This led us to consider podcasting, which has turned out to be the best decision for us.

-Unlike many other podcasts, ours is topic based, bi-weekly (instead of weekly),stems from personal experiences and is centered around our typical "girl talk."
+Our show is topic based, bi-weekly (we release every other Thursday), our topics often stem from personal experiences and is centered around our typical "girl talk."
 Although we do invite guests to add to our conversations, we don't rely heavily on guests to fuel content for our show.

-We are working towards growing our podcast, reaching more listeners and connecting with potential guests.
+This year we are working harder towards growing our podcast .
 People have started asking for digital content from us so we are brainstorming ideas to incorporate that within our brand.
 We are looking to connect with sponsors to share products and services with our listeners as well as partnering with organizations to hold events for our community.
+Towards the end of 2017 we launched merchandise which can be purchased on our site at wecomefromqueens.com/shop.

 We met in 6th grade back in 2000 and for the most part have been friends ever since.
 Living very close to each other for such a long time played a big factor in us hanging out all of the time.
-To be 28 and be friends for 17yrs makes our friendship unique to our relationships with our other friends.
+To be 28 and be friends for soon to be 18 years makes our friendship unique.
 We have very real experiences on and off air and the genuineness of our relationship can easily be recognized when tuning into our show.
 This easily translates into others feeling like they are part of our friend circle and can chime in at any time.
-That is the overall idea of the show.
-I really had no idea how I thought we'd be able to do this beyond the initial idea for youtube.

 Meet The Hosts